dark40/tech-blog/README.md

 ## Description

-This isa a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+This is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

 ## Deployment
 [Heroku](https://dry-basin-10920.herokuapp.com/)